-Every responsible cat parent is right to make an informed decision about what’s best for their pet as an individual.
+Every responsible cat parent should make an informed decision about what’s best for their pet as an individual.
 However, when weighing up the pros and cons of vaccination, it’s relevant to know the benefits far outweigh the risks.

 Diseases such as cat flu, distemper, and feline leukemia are still out there and have life-changing consequences.
 Balance this against the risks of vaccination which can be divided into common-but-mild reactions and rare-but-serious, as outlined below.

-After a vaccine, around one-in-ten cats experience a soft swelling at the injection site.
+After a vaccine, around one in 10 cats experience a soft swelling at the injection site.
 This is a temporary lump that goes away after a couple of weeks and nothing to worry about.